Moneymaking tips for high schoolers

 - If you want to get a leg up on your studies and make a little extra cash, taking on a research-participant position at a nearby university might be the right fit for you.
 Taking part in a paid study is a great way to get some firsthand experience while earning money.
 (Just know you may need parental permission if you’re under 18.)

 - If you’re a pack rat, why not clean out your closet and cash in while you’re doing it?
-Trade in your old clothes at stores like Plato’s Closet or through the online marketplace letgo.
+Trade in your old clothes at stores like Plato’s Closet.
 Looking to purge items other than clothes?
 Use Amazon Trade-In to exchange old books and electronics for cash or an Amazon gift card (which can be used for your college textbooks, when the time comes).

 - If you prefer to keep a consistent schedule, get a part-time job at a local shop or restaurant.
 Having steady gig is a great way to consistently earn money, and if you make a good impression, you may be able to pick up a few hours when you’re home for winter or summer breaks.